robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_13/notes_week_13.md

     *   **Hit Time:** The time required to access data in the upper level.
 *   **Miss:** Data is not found in the upper level.
     *   **Miss Penalty:** The time required to fetch the block from the lower level into the upper level, plus the time to deliver it to the processor.

+---

+### Alternative Perspective: The "Desk" Analogy (Harris)
+If you are struggling to conceptualize the memory hierarchy, *Harris & Harris* (Chapter 8) introduces an exceptionally clear, physical analogy:
+*   **The CPU** is you, sitting at a desk, actively working on a problem.
+*   **The Cache** is the physical surface of the desk.
+It is very small, but you can access any paper on it instantly (SRAM).
+*   **Main Memory (DRAM)** is a filing cabinet in the corner of your office.
+It holds much more data, but retrieving a folder requires you to stand up, walk over, and pull it out (Miss Penalty).
+*   **Magnetic Disk** is the warehouse down the street.
+It holds everything you've ever owned, but driving there and back takes a massive amount of time.

+**Average Memory Access Time (AMAT)**
+Harris also emphasizes the foundational metric for measuring this hierarchy:
+`AMAT = Hit Time + (Miss Rate * Miss Penalty)`

+---

 ### 5.2 Memory Technologies
 The physical mediums we use dictate the hierarchy: